Get insider access

 0 Hz

-Update 10/25/2021: Unfortunately, the Neo G9 has the same scanline issue as the Samsung Odyssey G7 C32G75T.
-We're able to consistently trigger the issue with this test.
+Unfortunately, it has the same scanline issue as other Samsung monitors, like the Samsung Odyssey G7 C32G75T.
+It happens with test content like this one.
 We took a few uniformity photos to show you what the issue looks like:

-The only way we've found to fix this issue is to reduce the sharpness, but this introduces other issues with picture quality, so it's not a perfect fix.
-It's not noticeable in most content, but we've seen some reports of people seeing this issue with regular content, including when watching streams on Twitch.
+The only way we've found to fix this issue is to reduce Sharpness, but this introduces other issues with picture quality, so it isn't a perfect fix.
+The scanline issue isn't noticeable in most content, though.

 Inputs